rohitkrai03/pills/README.md

 * First - The ones who just memorize the cryptic codes like col-md-6 or whatever from their favourite CSS Framework like Bootstrap or Foundation.
 And not long before, i too was in this category using Bootstrap's grid all the time.

 * Second - The ones who simplify the grids into simple partitions of the page.
 Like half of the page or one-third or something like that and process ahead with that.
-One of the best grid frameworks that is present for this category is [Gridism →](http://cobyism.com/gridism/) which  actually inspired me to create Pills in the first place.
+One of the best grid frameworks that is present for this category is [Gridism](http://cobyism.com/gridism/) which  actually inspired me to create Pills in the first place.

 * Third -  The ones who like to count number of rows and columns but in a simple human like language.